Grassroots Advocacy

 Making Your Voice Heard

 As preservationists we know how important it is to advocate for the power of preservation at the federal, state, and local levels.
-However, sometimes we need a reminder of what tools we have access to both as nonprofits and as individuals who care about our communities and our country.
+However, sometimes we need a reminder of what tools we have access to both as organizations and as individuals who care about our communities and our country.
 Through short-video, articles, and toolkits these materials will provide valuable tips and guidance for those who are just starting to engage with elected officials and a refresher for seasoned advocates across the United States.

 Sign up for our training interest list to be the first to hear about these valuable resources as they come online.